 “All through the picture moves the little Judy, holding it together, being always its motivating feature.” – “The Hollywood Spectator” on “The Wizard of Oz,” 1939

-February 23, 1937: Judy was added as a series regular on the “Jack Oakie’s College” radio show broadcast by the CBS Radio Network our of Los Angeles, California.
+February 23, 1937: Judy was added as a series regular on the “Jack Oakie’s College” radio show broadcast by the CBS Radio Network out of Los Angeles, California.
 The show was hosted by movie star and comedian Jack Oakie.
-Judy was added after just one appearance (on January 5, 1937) which is a reflection on her talent and the network’s faith in it.
-Judy premiered “(Dear Mr. Gable) You Made Me Love You” to the nation on this broadcast.
+Judy was added after just one appearance (on January 5, 1937) which is a reflection of her talent and the network’s faith in her.
+Judy premiered “(Dear Mr. Gable) You Made Me Love You” to the nation on this broadcast and also sang “On Revival Day.”
 Unfortunately, no recording is known to exist.

 February 23, 1938: More ads for Everybody Sing.

-NOTE: To give you an idea of how long the production of the film took, Judy pre-recorded the song four months earlier on October 7, 1938, which at that time was already the third recording session for the film.
+NOTE: To give you an idea of how long the production of the film took, Judy pre-recorded the song four months earlier on October 7, 1938, and that was the third recording session for the film.

 February 23, 1942: Judy returned to MGM after being out two days, for more dance rehearsals with Gene Kelly for For Me And My Gal.
 Time called: 1 p.m; dismissed: 4:30 p.m.